edwang09/grpc_literatures/README.md

 - which authors have the most awards? this report should show the top-10
 - which books have the most awards? this report should show the top-50, and be paginated 10 at a time
 - which award was given out most frequently? this report should show the top-5

+# Bonus Points

+Bonus points if this service is dockerized

+Bonus points if you canw rite the terraform to provision this in AWS